 Leaving the Christian school at which I had taught for seven years was difficult.
-I was devastated by all that had taken place, but I also knew God was leading me to home school my own two kids.
+I was devastated by all that had taken place, but I also knew God was leading me to homeschool my own two kids.
+I researched homeschool vs public school and knew that public school wouldn’t be an option.

 So, we contacted the home school association, ordered some books, and began our home school journey.
 Over the next three years, our lifestyle drastically changed.